a.k.a SpiderDan, the SkyScraperMan

 On September 6th, 2010 (Labor Day), nearly twenty years after his historical free climbing ascent of the CN Tower, Dan Goodwin scaled the 58 story Millennium Tower in San Francisco on behalf of all the firefighters that risk their lives fighting fires and rescuing people trapped in the upper floors of a towering skyscraper.
 And for those that are battling cancer.

 "So often, we are ruled by fear.
 Fear of failure.
-Fear of even trying something.
+Fear of trying something.
 I needed to conquer it myself.
 And in doing so, I was doing it for all the cancer survivors out there.
 For all the people fighting cancer, I want to be their rally call."
 (Watch Video)

 The Telefonica Building